misterjanson/CTF/content/01_New_7-0_Features/_index.md

 ## Featured Items:

-- Customizable dashboards.
-- Modern Investigation View for visualizing attacks.
-- Analyst incident hanndling workflows.
-- Event aggregation focused on incidents.
-- Device security complaince enforcement.
+- What's New in FortiEDR
+- Security Operation in FortiAnalyzer

 ## Time to Complete

-Estimated: 35-45 Minutes
+Estimated: 30 Minutes